modsim/ChromaHD-genmesh/README.md

 - box: <xMin yMin zMin xDelta yDelta zDelta>
 - translateOffsets: <auto|x y z> translate packed bed automatically or give x y z offsets
 - periodicOffsets: <auto|x y> offsets for stacking the geometry in x-y directions for periodicity
+- periodicInlet and periodicOutlet: <double> length of the inlet and outlet sections of the column to be "linked" periodically to main column but generated separately.
 - and other GMSH settings such as Mesh.NumThreads that are sent to GMSH.